moacir-rodrigues-petry/201-session/README.md

 ### Module 4 - Implementing Automated Test Coverage

-After the backend and frontend applications are created, you can implement a comprehensive testing setup for the users-api backend application using Jest and Supertest.
+After the backend and frontend applications being created, you can implement a comprehensive testing setup for the users-api backend application using Jest and Supertest.

-Just use this prompt to the GitHub Copilot Agent Mode:
+Just use this prompt to the GitHub Copilot Agent Mode create the entire testing setup:

 ```